Amer Ćenanović

-Amer Ćenanović (25 December 1961 – 1 April 2011) was a Bosnian politician and former army commander who was the 2nd Municipal mayor of Ilidža from 2 October 2004 until his death on 1 April 2011.

-He was a member of the Party of Democratic Action (SDA).
+Amer Ćenanović (25 December 1961 – 1 April 2011) was a Bosnian politician and former army commander who served as municipal mayor of Ilidža from 2004 until his death in 2011.
+He was a member of the Party of Democratic Action.

 Death and legacy

 Ćenanović died unexpectedly on 1 April 2011 at the age of 49 in Sarajevo, Bosnia and Herzegovina.
-Following his death, the Eight Elementary School Ilidža, where Ćenanović was at one point its principal, changed its name to the Amer Ćenanović Elementary School on 22 December 2011 to honour him.
+Following his death, the Eight Elementary School in Ilidža, where Ćenanović was at one point its principal, changed its name to the Amer Ćenanović Elementary School on 22 December 2011 in his honour.
 Two years later, on 3 April 2013, the first ever Amer Ćenanović Annual Race was held in Ilidža.